UnovaUnova Nodes

 Get account details by wallet address — permissions, organization, metadata.

-POST/account2/create/:addressAuth: Bearer (manage_accounts)
+POST/account2/create/:addressAuth: Bearer (register_accounts)

 Register a new account on this node.
 Used to add a new facility-style sub-identity.
+The new account's organization is derived from the creating account — you don't pass it in the body.

 Request body